 In 1967, a young musician from Denver was invited to play steel guitar on what would become the final album by Buffalo Springfield.
 Soon after, he – along with Richie Furay, George Grantham and Jim Messina – would form the seminal West Coast country-rock band Poco.
 Over the next five decades, alongside band mates that would also include Paul Cotton, Randy Meisner and Timothy B. Schmit, he became not only the musical core of the band, but also the writer and vocalist behind hits including ‘Rose Of Cimarron’ and the #1 smash ‘Crazy Love’.
-Now the singer/songwriter/multi-instrumentalist who remains the heart and soul of Poco has made the most surprising statement of his 50-year career.
+In 2017, the singer/songwriter/multi-instrumentalist who remained the heart and soul of Poco, made the most surprising statement of his 50-year career.

 “I’d intended to retire from the road,” Rusty admits.
 “I was certainly slowing down, wanting nothing more than to spend more time at home gardening and fishing.
 But a fan reached out saying that he had a new artist-friendly record label and asked if I would consider a solo project.
 I had been offered solo deals back in the ‘70s, but always felt Poco was more important.
 But I feel I’m now the best I’ve ever been as a singer and songwriter, and I have a better grasp of the music than ever before.
 And I realized that this was the perfect time to do something that could be a really rewarding part of my legacy.”